Governing Statutes of the Association for the Study of Language Acquisition

 2) Organize or promote thematic meetings, seminars and symposia.

-3) Prepare, edit and disseminate a newsletter for associates that reports news and activities.
+3) Prepare, edit and disseminate information for associates that reports news and activities.

 5) Establish contacts and collaborations with other associations with similar aims.